kubestellar/kubestellar/docs/content/Getting-Started/quickstart-subs/quickstart-1-install-and-run-kubestellar.md

 The next command relies on `kubectl` already being configured to manipulate the hosting cluster, which is indeed the state that `kind create cluster` leaves it in.

 The following commands will (a) download the kcp and **KubeStellar** executables into subdirectories of your current working directory and (b) deploy (i.e., start and configure) kcp and KubeStellar as workload in the hosting cluster.
-If you want to suppress the deployment part then add `--deploy false` to the first command's flags (e.g., after the specification of the KubeStellar version); for the deployment-only part, once the executable have been fecthed, see the documentation for [the commands about deployment into a Kubernetes cluster](../../../Coding Milestones/PoC2023q1/commands/#deployment-into-a-kubernetes-cluster).
+If you want to suppress the deployment part then add `--deploy false` to the first command's flags (e.g., after the specification of the KubeStellar version); for the deployment-only part, once the executable have been fetched, see the documentation for [the commands about deployment into a Kubernetes cluster](../../../Coding Milestones/PoC2023q1/commands/#deployment-into-a-kubernetes-cluster).

 ``` {.bash}
 bash <(curl -s {{ config.repo_raw_url }}/{{ config.ks_branch }}/bootstrap/bootstrap-kubestellar.sh) --kubestellar-version {{ config.ks_tag }} --external-endpoint hostname.favorite.my:6443